resero-labs/docker-utils/README.md

 `build-image` takes the name of one of the sub-directories in the `docker` directory and builds the image defined therein.
 The image is named \<project\>-\<subdir\>:\<user\>

-`run-image` takes the name of one of the sub-directories (or one of the synthetic images defined in `run.cfg`), together with any of the configuration for that image defined in `run.cfg` and starts a docker container
+`run-image` takes the name of one of the sub-directories (or one of the synthetic images defined in `dockerutils.cfg`), together with any of the configuration for that image defined in `dockerutils.cfg` and starts a docker container

 `transfer-image` takes a docker image name and used docker `save` and `load` to transfer the image to a remote host

 `publish-image` takes a docker image name and uploads it to the docker repository configured in the host envionrment

-# `run.cfg` Format
+# `dockerutils.cfg` Format
-Configuration in `docker/run.cfg` is used to customize behavior of the `build-image` and `run-image` CLI.
+Configuration in `docker/dockerutils.cfg` is used to customize behavior of the `build-image` and `run-image` CLI.

 ## Image Section
-The `run.cfg` file format allows for configuration sections named corresponding to the sub-directories in the docker directory tree.
+The `dockerutils.cfg` file format allows for configuration sections named corresponding to the sub-directories in the docker directory tree.
 Each of these sections may contain one of the following:

 * `environment` - in the form of (`-e VAR=value`)+ to pass environment into the container